-Quantitative standards fulfil only part of the Council's aim in relation to recreation grounds provision.
+5.1 - Quantitative standards fulfil only part of the Council's aim in relation to recreation grounds provision.
 Ultimately it is quality which must be the overriding objective of any new residential scheme.
 Well designed recreation grounds can make a positive contribution to the overall environment of a development, as well as providing a valuable recreational resource for residents.
 On the other hand, poorly designed and located play areas can create amenity problems for residents, and become neglected.
 It is important that the design is:

-- easily maintained, but not to the detriment of natural character features which merit retention and protection; - an integral part of the scheme which contributes to its character (and not a mere afterthought); and - properly usable one reasonably sized space, with additional minor landscaped areas, might be better than a spread of too small informal open space sites.
+- easily maintained, but not to the detriment of natural character features which merit retention and protection; - an integral part of the scheme which contributes to its character (and not a mere afterthought); and - properly usable one reasonably sized space, with additional minor landscaped areas, might be better than a spread of two small informal open space sites.

-Locating playspaces
+Locating Playspaces

-It is vital that all play areas for young and very young children, whether they are equipped or not, should be located in places that are surrounded by dwellings to allow natural surveillance and supervision, balanced against the residents' desire for privacy and freedom from disturbance.
+5.2 - It is important that all play areas for young and very young children, whether they are equipped or not, should be located in places that are overlooked and open to visual surveillance to minimise the potential for anti social behaviour, balanced against the residents' desire for privacy and freedom from disturbance.
 It is therefore essential to ensure that adequate noise prevention measures are taken to minimise any potential negative impacts as well as ensuring that houses are not grouped too tightly around play areas.
 Fencing, planting and land moulding can provide useful barriers for reducing the problem of noise.
 All equipped play areas should be located away from roads.
 In those instances where it is not practically possible to do this the highest standards of natural and artificial barriers will be required to protect the safety of children.